A domain wall bound on anti-de Sitter vacua

 We consider a compactification to $d<10$ dimensions and containing a $d$-dimensional external AdS factor.
-In order not to break maximal symmetry, all $F_n$ fluxes must be internal, with the possible exception for $n=d$ (and $H_3$ for $d=3$).
-In that case, we trade the flux $F_d$ for the internal $F_{10-d}$ without explicitly writing it.
+In order not to break maximal symmetry, all $F_n$ fluxes are taken to be internal, with possible exception for $n=d$ (and $H_3$ for $d=3$).
+In all cases, we trade external flux, such as $F_d$, for internal one, such as $F_{10-d}$, without explicitly writing it.
 With this in mind, we calculate the $d$-dimensional Ricci scalar

 Using the dilaton equation under the assumption of constant $\phi$,

 we eventually get

 where the minus sign is for positive tension sources, while the plus sign for negative tension.
 The approximation of constant dilaton is similar to the approximation of no warping.
 The conclusions one can draw from these assumptions are equivalent to working at the level of the equations integrated over the compact space \cite{Blaback:2010sj}.
 In this sense, it is not overly restrictive.
 Recall that for an AdS geometry $R_d = -d(d-1)/L_{\rm AdS}^2$.
 Hence, we find